skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 might be done, although much knowledge has been lost or hidden beyond my reach.*

-*The spirit of Fiore was bound by Dwarven magics deep below the mountain.
+*The spirit of Fiore was bound by dwarven magics deep below the mountain.
 If that work could be undone, perhaps it could be freed again?
 If Fiore were freed, would it not lift also the curse on the land itself?*